mderrien29/kanedama/backend/docs/DECISIONS.md

 ### Accounts Service

 The second issue is using this Api to retrieve the data we need.
 But what do we need ?
 We need to calculate the maximum (and minimum) balance of the whole user (all accounts).
-So, we need to calculate the balance after every transactions.
+So, we need to calculate the total user balance after every transactions...
 Basically, we need everything !

 I decided to move all date utilities to a separate file : `date-utils.ts`.
 It's not a nestJS file, so there might be a nest-ier way to do this (`DateUtilsService` ?) but it works nicely and keeps things simple.

 Since we need to make a lot of calls to the Api quickly, i made use of `Promise.all` to start all request asap and wait for their completion.

 To cut a date range into multiple chunks (to deal with the API 365 days limit), i made use of a small (but stable last 7 years) package.
 Sadly the `years` chunks where just a tad too big for the Api, so i had to do some maths for api-friendly 365 days chunks.
+The name is still yearly, even if it's 0.2422 of a day shorter than a year but i assume nobody is going to complain.

 Something i did not do (and might have if this was a bigger project) : Making a `UserAccounts` object, which would hold the accounts, transactions per account and a few utilities.
 This would allow to have a single public function like `retrieveUserData`.
 However, this is a bit useless for the current application IMO, and this would make the `Promise.all` a bit more complex so i did not want to over-engineer this.
 Also it's not too hard to implement in the future so nothing is lost.